Why Michigan Residents Choose Polycarbonate Vs Glass/Plastic For Lenses

-One of greatest benefits of polycarbonate lenses is that they are often thinner than other types of lenses.
+One of the greatest benefits of polycarbonate glasses is that they are often thinner than other types of lenses.
 This makes them ideal for people with strong prescriptions.
 Lighter, thinner eyeglasses are less likely to slip off your nose and are more comfortable for everyday wear.

 Extended exposure to ultraviolet (UV) radiation from the sun can cause damage to your eyes.
 This can include cataracts and macular degeneration, along with other eye problems.
 Luckily, polycarbonate lenses already block out harmful UV rays from the sun.
 And, unlike some other types of eyeglass lenses, they do not require any additional coating for sun protection.